boblauer/cachegoose/README.md

 Children
   .find({ parentId: userId })
-  .cache(0, userId + '-children') // Will create a redis entry with the key '1234567890-children' .exec(function(err, records) {
+  .cache(0, userId + '-children') /* Will create a redis entry          */
+  .exec(function(err, records) {  /* with the key '1234567890-children' */
     ...
   });

 ChildrenSchema.post('save', function(child) {
-  cachegoose.clearCache(child.parentId + '-children'); // Clear the parent's cache, since a new child has been added.
+  // Clear the parent's cache, since a new child has been added. cachegoose.clearCache(child.parentId + '-children');
 });
 ```